FaolanH/computer-infrastructure-assessment/README.md

-# computer-infrastructure-assessment
+# Faolán Hamilton's Computer Infrastructure Assessment repository 2025

-Faolán Hamilton's Computer Infrastructure Assessment repository 2025
+## Instructions and sources

-## To view this repository in codesspaces, follow the steps below:
+### To view this repository in codesspaces, follow the steps below:

 1. Go to the repository page in your browser (https://github.com/FaolanH/computer-infrastructure-assessment)
 2. At the top right of the page you will see an option to Sign in or Sign up.
 If you don't have one already, sign up for a free GitHub account.